aaaaalbert/nsfcri2017/README.md

 (not considered part of the 15-page Project Description limitation)

+From program solicitation:
+1. List of Project Personnel and Partner Institutions (Note: In collaborative proposals, the lead institution should provide this information for all participants)
+2. A list of past and present Collaborators not related to this proposal (same Note applies)
+3. Data Management Plan (required), 2 pages max.
+4. Documentation of collaborative arrangements of significance to the proposal through Letters of Collaboration
+5. Other specialized information if applicable: RUI (Research in Undergraduate Institutions), GOALI (Grant Opportunities for Academic Liaison with Industry)

+From GPG:
 * Postdoctoral Researcher Mentoring Plan
 * Plans for data management and sharing of the products of research
 * Rationale for performance of all or part of the project off-campus